cortizqgithub/csoftz-liferay-demo/plugins/Version/6.2.0/maven/mvn-parent-project/readme.md

 Modules included are
     - mvnspring-portlet: Includes two portlets using Spring Framework container (that is, Spring Framework is in charge of portlet logic).
-    - lf-poc-theme: An unstyled-liferay with custom design as a proof of concept.
+    - lf-poc-theme: A theme based in 'Liferay Classic' theme for V6.2 with custom design as a proof of concept.
+    - cignex-neighbourhood-theme: A theme based in 'Liferay Classic' theme for V6.2 with custom design as a proof of concept.
+    - lf-ec-df-theme: A theme based in 'Liferay Classic' theme for V6.2 with custom design as a proof of concept.
+    - lf-ec-sp-theme: A theme based in 'Liferay _Styled' (To make dockbar always at top) theme for V6.2 with custom design as a proof of concept.

 The following maven dependencies are client jars and to be used if required.
 If one of them is required, please set it up inside the module